BramWarrick/Blog_Multi_User/README.md

 ## Rationale

 ### Code Separation

 The degree of code cluttering the page was a bit much.

-If I wanted to separate security concerns from regular function,
-	Kinds/Entities would need to be imported somewhere.
-So I created
+If I wanted to separate security concerns from regular function, Kinds/Entities would need to be imported somewhere.
+So I created three files.
-	three files.
 Entities, Access (security) and Blog (core functionality).

 I feel, in the end, readability is improved.

 ### URI (Web structure)

-I wanted links to be as multipurpose as possible, so a user's main page is
-	the same for all users (/blog).
-To any logged in user, /blog is home and
-	/blog/newentry is where they create entries.
+I wanted links to be as multipurpose as possible, so a user's main page is the same for all users (/blog).
+To any logged in user, /blog is home and /blog/newentry is where they create entries.

 Following traditional links works for anyone, logged in or not.
-Examples are
-	/blog/entry/(numbers) and blog/(alphanumeric)/all, both of which work the
-	same regardless if the user is logged in.
+Examples are /blog/entry/(numbers)and blog/(alphanumeric)/all, both of which work the same regardless of the user is logged in.

-In addition to ensuring a user can only access a entry or comment screen if
-	logged in, it is re-validated after they submit.
-This seems reasonable to
-	me since it's common for users to create multiple accounts.
-Logging out on
-	one tab should not result in a post hitting the page under the wrong account.
+In addition to ensuring a user can only access a entry or comment screen if logged in, it is re-validated after they submit.
+This seems reasonable to me since it's common for users to create multiple accounts.
+Logging out on one tab should not result in a post hitting the page under the wrong account.

 I created some re-directs so that user experience should have few surprises.

-Any user messages (outside of those specific to a field), will appear at the top
-	of the screen.
+Any user messages (outside of those specific to a field), will appear at the top of the screen.

 ### General Notes

 HTML templates were used heavily and I tried to have a single place to change logic